 Finance Committee: This committee advises the Board on the fiscal implications of its decisions.
 Chaired by the Treasurer, the committee reviews and makes recommendations to the Board about annual budgets and budget revisions.
 It also helps monitor the agency’s annual financial audit.

-Nominating Committee: This committee recruits new Board members as needed.
-For the Annual General Meeting each September, the committee prepares a slate of candidates for election to the Board of Directors and an annual slate of officer nominees.
-It also reviews the attendance and participation of current Board members.
+Board Development Committee: This committee recruits new Board members and provides support for current Board members.
+For the Annual General Meeting each year, the committee prepares a slate of candidates for election to the Board of Directors and an annual slate of officer nominees.
+This committee also provides ongoing training opportunities for current Board members.

 Personnel Committee: This committee is responsible for developing and implementing Center personnel policies.
 The committee advises the Board on salary ranges and is also is responsible for handling grievances presented to the Board by Center staff and volunteers.